tardate/LittleArduinoProjects/Kraft/Firefly/README.md

 ### Paint

-I'm going to base the finish around sheme A from the kit - bit without the unconfirmed black camo pattern.
+I'm going to base the finish around scheme A from the kit - but without the unconfirmed black camo pattern.
 I'll be using this kit as a "finishing techniques" test subject, so everything after the initial base coat will start to go its own way!